tinaponting/protect-wordpress/README.md

 - Updated: 231003 htaccess1 for better security:)
 - Updated: 230929 wpincludes.
 - Updated: 230929 wp-content, biglist:)
-- Updated:230927 htaccess1 and tested:)
+- Updated: 230927 htaccess1 and tested:)
-- Updated:230916, well known flder with more alternive.
+- Updated: 230916, well known flder with more alternive.
-- Updated:230924 wp-content, with working htacces file!
+- Updated: 230924 wp-content, with working htacces file!
 - Updated: 230921: htaccess1 some boubles and a non workigt file:)
 - Updated: 230918 wp-includes,works with wp,62+
 - Updated: 230918 wp.content, small error and .htaccess that do not work!